Storm Lee threatens U.S. Southeast with heavy rains

 More than 60 percent of U.S. offshore oil production, all based in the Gulf of Mexico, and over 44 percent of offshore gas production were shut as of Saturday, The U.S. government said.
 Most of that output should quickly return once the storm passes.

-Major offshore producers like Royal Dutch Shell, Exxon Mobil Corp and BP Plc shut down platforms and evacuated staff late last week.
+Major offshore producers like Royal Dutch Shell (RDSa.L), Exxon Mobil Corp (XOM.N) and BP Plc (BP.L) (BP.N) shut down platforms and evacuated staff late last week.

-Shell, Exxon and Anadarko Petroleum Corp have started to return workers to offshore platforms.
+Shell, Exxon and Anadarko Petroleum Corp (APC.N) have started to return workers to offshore platforms.

 Low-lying refineries in Louisiana that collectively account for 12 percent of U.S. refining capacity were watching the storm closely but reported no disruptions.

-In the open Atlantic, Hurricane Katia, which strengthened rapidly to a Category 2 storm on Sunday, had slightly weakened early on Monday and was moving steadily in a northwestward direction about 400 miles (644 km) north of the northern Leeward Islands, the hurricane centre said.
+In the open Atlantic, Hurricane Katia strengthened rapidly to a Category 2 storm on Sunday.

-Katia had top sustained winds of 100 mph (161 kph) and was expected to become a "major hurricane" by Tuesday, the hurricane centre said.
-It added that large swells from Katia were expected to affect most of the U.S. East Coast, Bermuda, the Greater Antilles and the Bahamas in the next few days.
+Katia had top sustained winds of 105 mph (165 kph), the hurricane centre said, but it was too soon to gauge the potential threat to land or the U.S. East Coast from the storm, which could become a "major" hurricane with maximum sustained winds of at least 111 mph (178 kph) on Monday.

 (Additional reporting by Kristen Hays in Houston, Tom Brown in Miami, Kelli Dugan in Mobile, Alabama and Jim Forsyth in San Antonio; Writing by Peter Cooney; Editing by Paul Simao)